.jpeg)

 Cover:

-Orion edition's cover is hardly worth any commentary.
-So I'm also including some older cover that I find interesting because it tries to sell this dark masterpiece as a light western comedy.
-Although, when looking at the guy's facial expression long enough, you'll see a glimpse of psychotic tendencies in his eyes.
+The Orion edition's cover is hardly worth commenting on.
+I'm also including an older cover that I find interesting because it attempts to market this dark masterpiece as a light-hearted western comedy.
+Although when looking at the guy's facial expression long enough, you'll see a glimpse of psychotic tendencies in his eyes.

 "Me?"
 I said.
 "I do my job all the time."